1 billion rows challenge

 Time to work

-.
+My initial thoughts were going to use a dictionary to store the data since the lookups are O(1).
 To start simple, I just ran a for loop for every row and stored the cities in the dictionary.
 This was running suprisingly "fast" off the bat (a little over 1 million rows a second), but still took several minutes to finish.

 Obviously, this approach is not optimal.

-The question is, how do we calculate the mean, min, and max of all stations if we use seperate threads to read the data?
-This is a significant question because code is sequential in terms of execution order within 1 thread.
-When we introduce multiprocessing, we have to think about the problem differently, and try to split it up such that multiple threads can take full advantage of working alongside eachother without requiring any synchronization.
+Despite Python providing athreading module, Python has a GIL (global interpreter lock) that prevents multiple threads from executing code in parallel.
+That defeats the idea of true parallel code execution so we will have to use the multiprocessing module instead for true parallel code execution at the CPU core level.The question is, how do we calculate the mean, min, and max of all stations if we use seperate cores to read the data?
+This is a significant question because code is sequential in terms of execution order within 1 CPU core.
+When we introduce multiprocessing, we have to think about the problem differently, and try to split it up such that multiple cores can take full advantage of working alongside eachother without requiring any synchronization.

 This is a diagram of the approach I took: